Do you enjoy listening to music?

 The hosts Jeff and Eric Rosenthal, are brothers known for their Hip-hop sketch comedy videos.

-They are active on hip-hop scenes that is why they can get affiliation that easy to their guests.
-They are doing a great job cracking up their guests and showing their funny side.
+They are active on hip-hop scenes that’s why they can get affiliation that easy to their guests.
+They’re doing a great job cracking up their guests and showing their funny side.

-The theme of the show is to get to know the artist through their childhood experiences or most valued life moments they have.
-The podcast is a recording of their live interviews which they share on their website, www.itsthereal.com.
+The theme of the show is to get to know the artists through their childhood experiences or their most valued life moments.
+The podcast is a recording of their live interviews which they share on their website.

-It is a hit entertaining podcast with lots of famous guests on the list.
-I guarantee it is light, it is real and nothing serious.
+It’s an entertaining hit podcast with lots of famous guests on the list.
+I guarantee it’s light, real and nothing serious.

-You can get the latest update with these hilarious dudes by following them on twitter at @itstherealjeff and @itstherealeric and the official twitter of ItsTheReal at @itsthereal.
+You can get the latest update on these hilarious dudes by following them on Twitter.
+Or you could follow their show here.

 7. Punch Up the Jam

 I am a big fan of comedy!
-(Obviously, as the prior one is a comedy and the next two are comedy-based too.)
+(Obviously, as the prior one is a comedy and the next two are also comedy-based.)

 The show is all about ripping and reviewing a song.
-They will try to rewrite and remake a song that for them seems not right to their judgment.
+They try to rewrite and remake a song that doesn’t seem right to their judgment.

 On my note, I found them funny.
 You can’t take their commentaries seriously though because they tend to take away the artistry of the song.

 And so, the show is purely for fun and entertainment purposes.
-They make silly and witty commentaries that you will burst out with laughter.
+They make silly and witty commentaries that will make you burst out with laughter.

 My favorite part of the episode is when they play their rendition of the song.
-I can say they ruin the song but it is funny and you can see some possibilities of the song.
+They practically ruin the song but it’s funny and you can see some possibilities for the song to go viral.

 Punch Up the Jam podcast episodes are available for download on their website.
 You can also listen to their episodes on SoundCloud, Spotify, and iTunes.